Turkey, Uzbekistan to hold 2nd high-level cooperation council

 Turkey and Uzbekistan will hold the second high-level strategic cooperation council during President Recep Tayyip Erdoğan’s two-day visit to the capital Tashkent on Tuesday.

-Erdoğan is visiting the country upon the invitation of Uzbekistan President Shavkat Mirziyoyev and will discuss all aspects of bilateral ties, cooperation and steps to deepen relations.
+Erdoğan has arrived in the country upon the invitation of Uzbekistan President Shavkat Mirziyoyev and are expected to discuss all aspects of bilateral ties, cooperation and steps to deepen relations.

-Apart from bilateral ties, the two leaders will also address regional and international issues.
+Apart from bilateral ties, the two leaders are also expected address regional and international issues.

 "The relations between Turkey and Uzbekistan, which we have described as a 'strategic partnership based on brotherhood,' are developing in an atmosphere of mutual trust in all areas," Erdoğan said in an article published in the New Uzbekistan newspaper on Tuesday.